 Address: Carrer de les Carolines, 18-24, 08012 Barcelona

-Covered by Passes?: Yes, free with the Go Barcelona Pass, Modernista Pass, 3 House Combo Pass; discount with the Barcelona Card
+Covered by Passes: Free with the Go Barcelona Pass, included in the 3 Houses of Gaudí combo, and discounted with the Barcelona Card

 Casa Vicens was a private home commissioned by Manuel Vicens, the owner of a brick and tile factory.
 Gaudí worked on the house from 1883 to 1888.
 This was very early in Gaudí’s career and one of the first places where he started to develop and exhibit his own unique style.
 The house includes the juxtaposition of geometric masses, the use of ceramic tiles, a horseshoe-shaped staircase, nature motifs, iron balconies, and abstract brick ornamentation.

-The building was a private residence since the time of Gaudí until 2014; however, it recently has been restored, refurbished, and opened to the public.
-It first opened to the public for tours in November 2017.
-It is fast becoming a popular Gaudí attraction in Barcelona as very few people have ever seen the interiors of this UNESCO World Heritage Site designated house.
+The building was a private residence from the time of Gaudí until 2014.
+It was then restored, refurbished, and opened to the public for the first time in November 2017.
+It has quickly become a popular Gaudí attraction in Barcelona as very few people had ever seen the interiors of this UNESCO World Heritage Site designated house.

 If you’ve been to Barcelona before, this might be a new Gaudí attraction to add to your itinerary for your next visit.
 We really enjoyed our recent visit of the house.